Pathology Dictation Software in 2026 (Compared)

 For individual pathologists or small groups without dedicated IT support, spending 5,000 dollars annually per pathologist on dictation software that requires extensive training makes little sense when AI alternatives provide higher accuracy for under 100 dollars per year.

-After seven years with Dragon Medical and PowerScribe in various settings, here's what actually works:
+After seven years with Dragon Medical and PowerScribe in various settings:

 AI dictation for the actual transcription.
 Higher accuracy than Dragon, zero training required, handles pathology terminology immediately, automatic formatting.